James "Shack" Harris: College football career

-Harris played college football for the Grambling State University Tigers from 1965 to 1968.
-Under the guidance of head coach Eddie Robinson, Grambling won or shared all four Southwestern Athletic Conference (SWAC) titles while Harris was a player and he was named MVP of the 1967 Orange Blossom Classic.
-Harris was specifically trained as a prototypical pocket-passer by Robinson and broke numerous passing records at Grambling.
+Harris played college football for HBCU Grambling State University from 1965 to 1968, and as a three-year starter led the Tigers to a 24–5–1 record.
+Coached by legendary Grambling coach Eddie Robinson, Harris and his teammates won or shared all four Southwestern Athletic Conference (SWAC) titles during his college career.
+Harris was specifically trained as a prototypical pocket-passer-by Robinson and broke numerous passing records at Grambling.
+In 1967, he was named MVP of the Orange Blossom Classic.